esmini/esmini/README.md

 It contains the following main libraries:

 - RoadManager (esminiRMLib).
 A library providing an interface to road networks described in the OpenDRIVE format.
 - ScenarioEngine (esminiLib).
-The main library providing a viewer and API interface to traffic scenarios described in the OpenSCENARIO format.
+The main library providing a viewer and API interface to traffic scenarios described in the OpenSCENARIO XML format.
 This library includes RoadManager.

 and a few applications that can be used as is or provide ideas for customized solutions:

 - esmini.
 A scenario player application linking esmini modules statically.
 - esmini-dyn.
-A minimalistic example using the esminiLib to play OpenSCENARIO files.
+A minimalistic example using the esminiLib to play OpenSCENARIO XML files.
 - odrplot.
 Produces a data file from OpenDRIVE for plotting the road network in Python.
 - odrviewer.
 Visualize OpenDRIVE road network with populated dummy traffic.
 - replayer.
 Re-play previously executed scenarios.